Influence of atomic modeling on electron capture and shaking processes: Theoretical methods

-where $\vec{\alpha}$ and $\beta$ are the Dirac matrices [\onlinecite{Strange08}], $\alpha$ is the fine structure constant, $\Psi_i$ is a bi-spinor and $V_{\mathrm{eff}}[\rho]$ is an effective spherical one-particle potential. $T$ is the kinetic energy that introduces a coupling between the small and large components of the Dirac wave function and $\beta/\alpha^2$ is the electron rest energy.
+where $\vec{\alpha}$ and $\beta$ are the Dirac matrices \cite{Strange08}, $\alpha$ is the fine-structure constant, $\Psi_i$ is a bi-spinor and $V_{\mathrm{eff}}[\rho]$ is an effective spherical one-particle potential. $T$ is the kinetic energy that introduces a coupling between the small and large components of the Dirac wave function and $\beta/\alpha^2$ is the electron rest energy.
 The electron density is given by

 where $N_{\mathrm{orb}}$ is the number of orbitals.

 Within the framework of RLDA, the effective potential can be expressed as

 where $V_{\mathrm{H}}[\rho](r) = \int \frac{\rho(r')}{\left|\vec{r}-\vec{r}' \right|}d\vec{r}'$ is the Hartree potential, $V_{\mathrm{xc}}[\rho]$ is the relativistic exchange and correlation potential, and $V_{\mathrm{ext}}$ is the external potential due to the interaction of the electrons with the nucleus.